bsdevlin/fpga_snark_prover/fpga_snark_prover/kernel/README.md

 If you just want to test a pre-built .awsxclbin file (this is a file which points to a pre-build FPGA image (AFI), and contains a compiled host executable) you can skip this section and go to "Testing on the FPGA".

 Note: When starting the AWS instance (both for building from source and testing on the FPGA), you need to use the free [AWS FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/Amazon-Web-Services-FPGA-Developer-AMI/B06VVYBLZZ) so that you have access to the ocl drivers.
 At the time of writing I used 1.8.0.

 ### Building from source ###

 1. Start a AWS instance that can be used to build the FPGA code from source.
 I usually use a z1d.2xlarge instance.
 Make sure it is in the same region as where your S3 bucket and where you want to test.
 I usually pick us-east-1.
+The builds can take up a bit of space, I usually make sure I have around 100GB free.

 2. Log into the instance and clone this github repo, and make sure the submodules are updated.
 ```
 git clone --recurse-submodules https://github.com/bsdevlin/fpga_snark_prover.git